 - Increase in child care expenses

 - Changes in number of dependents in household

 Ask for More Gift Aid

 The standard cost of attendance used in your aid calculation may not take into account costs that apply to your situation.
 For example, you might have higher transportation expenses if you live far from the college; purchases may be required for your major, such as a computer; or there may be costs to accommodate a disability.
 The financial aid office has the authority to increase the COA for your situation, which increases your financial need.
-If the college has aid available, that means they can increase your aid package.
+If the college has aid available, they might increase your aid package.

 Tips for Working with the College